-- Generics Inclusive of generic icosapent ethyl, and excluding the impact of the other effects listed herein, based on prescription levels reported by Symphony Health the icosapent ethyl market increased for the three months ended June 30, 2021 by 13% as compared to the three months ended June 30, 2020.
-Based on available data from Symphony Health, generic prescriptions of icosapent ethyl in the three months ended June 30, 2021 were approximately 12% of total icosapent ethyl prescriptions with branded VASCEPA prescriptions representing the other icosapent ethyl prescriptions.
-In addition, based on available information we believe that a significant number of icosapent ethyl prescriptions have gone unfilled in the three months ended June 30, 2021, due to general market disruption of order fulfillment processes.
+We will continue to monitor the generic prescription market in the U.S. and will vigorously protect our cardiovascular risk reduction patents, as deemed appropriate.
+In addition, based on available information, we believe that a significant number of icosapent ethyl prescriptions in the U.S. have gone unfilled in the three months ended March 31, 2022, due to general market disruption of order fulfillment processes.
 These processes at the pharmacy level have favored generic products in that in anticipation of receiving generic supply, in certain circumstances pharmacists have opted to wait to fill prescriptions with generic product by ordering product for later fulfillment.
-In the case of icosapent ethyl, in many markets generic product has been delayed or unavailable.
-In addition, we have heard multiple reports of patients finding that the generic product is more expensive than they have historically paid for the branded product resulting in their refusal to fill their prescriptions. - ☐ International sales Further offsetting the increase in net product revenue during the three months ended June 30, 2021 was a decline in net product revenue recognized from VASCEPA sales outside of the United States, which does not include Europe.
-We recognized net product revenue of \$0.3 million during the three months ended June 30, 2021 as compared to \$1.8 million during the three months ended June 30, 2020.
-VASCEPA promotion and use outside of the United States has also been limited by the impact of the COVID-19 pandemic.
+In the case of icosapent ethyl, in many U.S. markets generic product has been delayed or unavailable.
+In addition, we have heard multiple reports of patients finding that the generic product is more expensive than they have historically paid for the branded product resulting in their refusal to fill their prescriptions.

+In Europe, our commercial launch and growth of the market has been slower than expected due to the resurgence of COVID throughout Europe and political unrest in eastern Europe resulting in product revenue, net, of \$0.5 million during the three months ended March 31, 2022.
+We began commercialization in Europe in September 2021, and as such recorded product revenue, net of nil during the three months ended March 31, 2021.